peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Return Value:</b>

-A list of addresses, in the order in which they appear in this message's header fields of the given name.
+A list of addresses, in the order in which they appear in this message's eader fields of the given name.

 <b>Exceptions:</b>

  * System.NotSupportedException:
 "headerName" is not supported for this method.
-Currently, the only header fields supported are To, Cc, Bcc, Reply-To, Sender, and From.
+Currently, the only header ields supported are To, Cc, Bcc, Reply-To, Sender, and From.

  * System.ArgumentNullException:
 "headerName" is null.